-CAs SHALL NOT issue certificates with a subjectAlternativeNamesubjectAltName extension or Subject\subject:commonName field containing a Reserved IP Address or Internal Name.
+CAs SHALL NOT issue certificates with a subjectAltName extension or subject:commonName field containing a Reserved IP Address or Internal Name.

-Entries in the dNSName MUST be in the "preferred name syntax", as specified in RFC 5280, and thus MUST NOT contain underscore characters ("\").
+Entries in the dNSName MUST be in the "preferred name syntax", as specified in RFC 5280, and thus MUST NOT contain underscore characters ("").

-7.1.4.2.2.
-Subject Distinguished Name Fields
+7.1.4.2.2 Subject Distinguished Name Fields

-a.
-Certificate Field: subject:commonName (OID 2.5.4.3) Required/Optional: Deprecated (Discouraged, but not prohibited) Contents: If present, this field MUST contain a single IP address or Fully-Qualified b.
+- a.
+Certificate Field: subject:commonName (OID 2.5.4.3) Required/Optional: Deprecated (Discouraged, but not prohibited) Contents: If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1). - b.
 Certificate Field: subject:organizationName (OID 2.5.4.10) Required/Optional: Optional.